St. Philip's Episcopal Church (Manhattan): Previous buildings

 The first church foundation stone was laid in 1819, and the first rector, serving from 1826 to 1840, was the Rev. Peter Williams, Jr., a leading abolitionist and the first African-American Episcopal priest in New York.
 He was one of three blacks who served on the first executive committee of the American Anti-Slavery Society.
 In the 1820s other men in the church were also upwardly mobile, beginning to gain financial success primarily in the service industry and joining abolitionist and other reform groups.
 They stressed education and promoted "character, respectability, and uplift."
 In the following decades Black Episcopalians continued to build on their church connections, with some creating a niche in marine trades, where white Episcopalians owned ships and served as captains.
 Some achieved professional status as teachers and doctors, and others had businesses as grocers and restaurateurs.

 The first two sites were located on 122 Centre Street.
 In 1822, a brick building replaced the original wood frame church, which had been damaged by fire.
 It was renovated twice because of damage suffered in social unrest.
 In 1834 the church was vandalized by whites.
 During the American Civil War, it suffered damage by New York City police using it as a barracks for militia and police during the 1863 New York City draft riots.
-Many ethnic Irish attacked blacks on the street and their institutions during this riot.

 Demographic changes continued as New York expanded and the city developed uptown.
 New waves of immigrants settled in the oldest housing, and more established residents moved north along the island.
 Along with its congregation, St. Philip's relocated uptown, by 1886 having a site on 25th Street.
 It sold this property c.1909 for $600,000.
 With this money it bought the site of the current church, as well as 10 apartment buildings on West 135th Street in Harlem.
 This area had previously been restricted to whites only.
 Some moved beyond the city limits into the developing railroad suburbs.
 The reredos of the current church came from the church on 25th Street.

 Like many other churches, St. Philip's had considerable stability in its leadership through the mid-20th century.
 Rev. Hutchens C. Bishop was rector for 47 years, from 1886 until 1933.
 Bishop's son, Shelton Hale Bishop, served as rector from 1933-1957.